intel-lab-lkp/linux/Documentation/admin-guide/reporting-issues.rst

  * Ensure your system does not enhance its kernels by building additional kernel modules on-the-fly, which solutions like DKMS might be doing locally without your knowledge.

- * Check if your kernel was 'tainted' when the issue occurred, as the event that made the kernel set this flag might be causing the issue you face.

  * Write down coarsely how to reproduce the issue.